TheDinosour/Chris_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_10FKafzVV8?si=LjEFAiIfmrRXgP56" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-### Component Added:
-Transparent OLED

 ### How The Component works
-My transparent OLED stands for Organic Light Emitting Diode, it is made of roughly 2500 pixels(I did the math).
+For this milestone, I added a transparent OLED.
+My OLED stands for Organic Light Emitting Diode, it is made of roughly 2500 pixels(I did the math).
 Each of these pixels are made out of one Light Emitting Diode and turns blue when I turn them on.
 This allows me to display different shapes and text that I can code it to.
 My OLED is transparent because all the LEDs are spaced apart just enough so that light can pass through it as shown in the figure below.

 ![OLED](OLED.png)